 Oligosaccharides include both fructans and galacto-oligosaccharides (GOS).
-It is important to remember that everyone poorly absorbs these.
+It is important to remember that everyone absorbs these poorly.
 Some people are just able to better tolerate them than others.

 GOS are found in legumes.
 The technical names are raffinose and stachyose.

-Lactose is a disaccharide which naturally occurs in milk and milk products.
-People vary in the amount of lactose they can digest.
+Lactose is a disaccharide that naturally occurs in milk and milk products.
+All of us vary in the amount of lactose we can digest.
 As we age, we have less of the enzyme that breaks down lactose, called lactase.
 Some ethnic backgrounds (such as those of Asian descent) naturally have less lactase and tend to be more likely to have lactose intolerance.

 Fructose is a monosaccharide, which is most commonly in fruit.
-It is usually only a problem if the food contains more fructose than glucose, or with excess consumption in a single sitting.
+It’s usually only a problem if the food contains more fructose than glucose, or with excess consumption in a single sitting.

 Polyols includes sorbitol and mannitol.
 These are naturally occurring in some fruits and vegetables, while maltitol, xylitol, isomalt and polydextrose are used to artificially sweeten food and as food additives.
 Everyone only partially absorbs polyols.
 Some polyols may appear in the ingredients list under their additive number: Sorbitol (420), Mannitol (421), Maltitol (965), Xylitol (967), Isomalt (953) (contains sorbitol and mannitol), and Polydextrose (1200) (10% sorbitol).